Author Archives: Jerica Parker

 Many people are ready to use their gas powered leaf blowers, but it can be hard to get them started after winter.
 John, part of our team in the Lawn & Garden department, has thought of 4 possible solutions for this:

 1. Stale fuel.
 Fuel doesn’t last forever.
 If it doesn’t get used, it can get old and stop functioning how it’s supposed to.
 Try refilling with clean, fresh fuel.
-Click here to check out the best EPA-compliant fuel cans we’ve found.
+Check out the best EPA-compliant fuel cans we’ve found.

 Try adding fresh fuel to your blower!